toUpperCase78/formula1-datasets/README.md

 **2022 Season has come to an end!** Thus, the datasets for race results, qualifying results and sprint race results are complete.
 That means, they are now ready for data analyses!
 Together with this availability, my plan is to release the 2022 Season analyses before the start of the new season.

-Meanwhile, there exist all race results of 2014-2018 seasons right now, contained in a separate folder and retroactively more previous seasons will be inserted some time.
+Meanwhile, there exist all race results of 2013-2018 seasons right now, contained in a separate folder and retroactively more previous seasons will be uploaded some time.